-Fishing locations Albert Park Lake, is a truly underrated urban fishing location only kilometres away from the Melbourne CBD.
-Spanning almost 5 kilometres alongside the famous grand prix track and golf course its a popular spot with locals walking their dog, jogging, cycling, feeding the surrounding birdlife and kayaking.
+Fishing Albert Park Lake is a truly underrated urban fishing location only kilometres away from the Melbourne CBD.
+Spanning almost 5 kilometres alongside the famous Grand Prix track and golf course it’s a popular spot with locals walking their dog, jogging, cycling, feeding the surrounding birdlife and kayaking.
 The lake itself is quite shallow only 1 to 2 meters deep in most areas with occasional deeper holes.
 The lake is quite weedy which present some challenges when fishing with lures.
 On sunny days a decent pair of polarised sunglasses help identify clear patches to cast lure and plastics into.
 It has been heavily stocked with golden perch, estuary perch and rainbow trout for many years.
-Overall it’s a challenging fishing destination that greatly rewards those who put in the time and effort.
-With trophy size golden perch, surface hitting EP’s and monster size Carp its a great urban fishing destination.
+Overall, it’s a challenging fishing destination that greatly rewards those who put in the time and effort.
+With trophy-size golden perch, surface hitting EP’s and monster size Carp it’s a great urban fishing destination.
 A touch of local knowledge is essential here with weed and shallow water making it a tough location to master.

 Bats are very apparent on sundown and evenings, but they pose no danger and are fun to watch.
-The biggest annoyances when fishing will likely be large build up of weed and snags in this shallow lake.
-We ask all anglers to be mindful of the bird life.
-We have on several occasions removed fishing line of swans.
-So ensure you dispose of line and hooks properly.
-Also make sure mindful of rowers and many activities going on in this vibrant area.
+The biggest annoyances when fishing will likely be a large build-up of weed and snags in this shallow lake.
+We ask all anglers to be mindful of the birdlife.
+We have on several occasions removed the fishing line of swans.
+So, ensure you dispose of line and hooks properly.
+Also, do be mindful of rowers and many activities going on in this vibrant area.
 I have removed fishing line and hooks from swans so again please help the natural wildlife where possible.

 FishingMad encourage ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.
 Always carry your Victorian fishing license, Vehicle access only in approved areas